11 Best Jira Alternatives to Consider in 2023

 It is really flexible, but that thing is a curse for Notion.
 A lot of users get confused as there is the same information at multiple places.
 Also, the learning curve is really steep.
 You will lose a lot of time in deciding on a final structure as there are multiple ways in which you can achieve similar outcomes.

 Notion is really intuitive and allows anything to embed with it.
 You can embed a tweet, link, blog, or another app like Slack, Typeform, Google Maps, and many more.
 The USP of this app is its community.
 The Notion community is really creative and it creates thousands of templates for various teams like Marketing, Engineering, Sales, etc.

 - Six views- Table, List, Gallery, Calendar, Board, and Timeline

 - Template Gallery

 - Not having a call recording feature like SmartTask

 - Not having charts for reporting

 ClickUp is a project management tool that helps in managing projects, tasks, and teams.
-It has 15+ different views like List, Box, Board, Gantt, calendar, and much more that makes managing easier.
+It has 15+ different views like List, Box, Board, Gantt, calendar, and much more which makes managing easier.
 You can send emails, create dashboards, add custom tags, and track time with the help of ClickApps.

 ClickUp lets you collaborate with your team using Whiteboards, comments, and emails.
 You could also use 100+ pre-built templates for your team.
 It helps you with time tracking and reporting.
 You can create milestones, and goals, and check the workload of your team.
-The USP of this app is frequent development of new features.
+The USP of this app is the frequent development of new features.

 - Everything View, Nested Subtasks, and Custom Templates